‘Blast ’em!’: Stormtrooper helmet, blaster used on screen in original ‘Star Wars’ could be yours

 According to the auction house, the helmet up for grabs was worn by a Stormtrooper who spoke to the bartender at Mos Eisley after Obi-Wan Kenobi cut off an opponent’s arm.
 It also was used by the Stormtrooper who said, “Stop that ship!
 Blast ’em!” before meeting his demise at the hands of Han Solo.

-The screen-used hero E-11 blaster was used by various characters during the Mos Eisley spaceport shootout, as well as the trash compactor scene, and other sequences on the Death Star and Tattooine .
+The screen-used hero E-11 blaster was wielded by various characters during the Mos Eisley spaceport shootout, as well as in the trash compactor scene, and other sequences on the Death Star and Tattooine.

 Some lightsabers will also be up for auction, including the lightsaber hilt used by Ewan McGregor’s Obi-Wan Kenobi in “Revenge of the Sith.”